Design a Logo with Curved Text

 Step 3 - Set the Fill and Stroke Styles

-With the circle shape selected, switch to the Effects pane in the Appearance panel to customize the its stroke and fill settings.
-Click on the color well of the Fill item to change the circle's fill color.
-From the RGB color picker, choose R: 110 G: 48 B: 0.
+With the circle shape selected, switch to the Effects pane in the Appearance panel to customize the its settings.
+Click the color well of the Fill item to change the circle's fill color.
+From the RGB color picker, choose R= 110 G= 48 B= 0.

-Click on the Stroke color well and change the stroke color to R: 130 G: 62 B: 0.
-Next, click on the Stroke item to view and edit the stroke settings.
-Set the stroke width to 10 pt and the position setting to Outside.
+Click the Stroke color well, change the stroke color to R= 130 G= 62 B= 0 and drag that Alpha slider to 100%.
+Next, click on the Stroke item to view and edit its settings.
+Set the Width to 10 pt and the Position to Outside.

 Step 4 - Add a Second Stroke

 Using the Effects pane you can add multiple strokes, fills, and effects to shapes.
-Click on the '+' button at the bottom of the panel and choose 'Stroke' from the popup menu to add a second stroke to the circle shape.
-Set the second stroke's width to 5 pt, its color to white (R: 255 G: 255 B: 255), and set its position setting to Outside.
+Click the plus button from the bottom of the panel and choose 'Stroke' from the popup menu to add a second stroke to your circle shape.

 Step 5 - Set a Drop Shadow

 Make sure that your circle is still selected, keep focusing on the Effects pane and simply check the box that stands for the existing Drop Shadow effect to activate it.